supa2/Automaton/Machine-building-tutorial-2.md

 ### Controlling the traffic light with a web browser

-The advantage of building state machine components this way is that they integrate seamlessly with all the other Automaton components like the esp8266 state machines.
-Creating a web connected traffic light becomes real easy now...
+The advantage of building state machine components this way is that they integrate seamlessly with all the other Automaton components like for example the esp8266 state machines.
+That makes creating a web connected traffic light very easy...

 ```c++
 #include <Automaton.h>